In the evergreen world of affiliate marketing, sites built from aged domains are undeniably thriving.

 Now let me tell you what to do with them to get the most out of this strategy.

 1. Strong Backlinks

-I personally recommend to pay close attention to the backlinks of the expired domain and to make sure they’re coming from high authority sites as it really gives a quick real boost in ranking.
+I personally recommend to pay close attention to the backlinks of the aged domain and to make sure they’re coming from high authority sites as it really gives a quick real boost in ranking.

 No questions with that!

 You can set aside tedious link building tasks while you’re just starting out and you can focus entirely to your content strategy for the first 3-6 months of your site.
 Nice!